korintic/AdobePhotoshopScripts/README.md

 Collection of simple Photoshops scripts written to improve workflow and learn Javascript and ExtendScripting.

+---
+### ⚠️ Important Notice

+As of 2024, these scripts have not been updated for approximately 5 years.
+Due to updates and changes in Adobe Photoshop's scripting and plugin architecture, these scripts might not function as intended with current or future versions of the software.

+**Users are advised to use these scripts with caution as they may require modifications to work correctly with newer versions of Adobe Photoshop.**

+---

 ## Photoshop Scripts

 These scripts can be used through File>Scripts>Browse or saving the scripts to *C:\Program Files\Adobe\ (your photoshop version e.g. Adobe Photoshop CC 2018)\Presets\Scripts* which requires admin rights.